-- a From the Apple menu, choose System Preferences.
+- a From the Finder desktop, click Apple menu → System Preferences.

 - b Click Network.

 - c Click AirPort.

-- a From the Go menu, choose Applications. - b From the Applications folder, double-click Internet Connect. - c From the toolbar, click AirPort. - 7 From the Network pop-up menu, select your wireless network.
+- a From the Finder desktop, click Go → Applications. - b From the Applications folder, double-click Internet Connect. - c From the toolbar, click AirPort. - 7 From the Network popup menu, select your wireless network.